Braised Fennel Tomato & Bean Zucchini Pasta

 - 1/4 teaspoon red pepper flakes

 - 1/2 cup cannellini beans

-- 1-2 tbsp grated parmigiano reggiano cheese, for topping
+- 1-2 tablespoon grated Parmigiano-reggiano cheese for topping

-- Chop off the stalks of the fennel, so only the bulb is left.
-Pull off about 1 tbsp of the fronds (the herb-like strands off the stalks), chop and set aside.
+- Chop off the stalks of the fennel so only the bulb is left.
+Pull off about 1 tablespoon of the fronds (the herb-like strands off the stalks), chop and set aside.
 Chop off the bottom of the bulb to remove the tough bottom.
 Spiralize using the Blade A (the blade without the triangles).
 When done, set aside.

 - Place a large saucepan over medium-low heat and add in the olive oil.
 Then, add in the garlic and red pepper flakes.
 Let cook for 30 seconds and then add in the fennel and tomatoes, squishing the tomatoes with your hands as you add them to the saucepan.